 Reframing clinical trial participation as a guided decision journey — UX strategy and IA from discovery through enrollment in a regulated research environment.

 The information architecture treated the enrollment decision like a marketing conversion.
-Patients needed a guided UX decision framework, not a brochure.
-The experience gap wasn't informational — it was structural.
+What was needed was a guided UX decision framework built around three overlapping patient journeys with different entry points, emotional states, and decision-support needs — not a brochure.

-My role: I led UX strategy and information architecture for the clinical trial participation platform, working directly with clinical, regulatory, and digital teams.
+My role: I led UX strategy and information architecture for the Beacon clinical trial participation platform, working directly with clinical, regulatory, and digital teams within Lilly's enterprise design system.
 I owned the experience framework, journey design, decision support models, and content hierarchy from discovery through enrollment.

 The most important design decision in this project happened before any design work started — reframing what the actual problem was.